MC-ViViT: Multi-branch Classifier-ViViT to detect Mild Cognitive Impairment in older adults using facial videos: Related Work

 \subsection{Detection of Mild Cognitive Impairment (MCI) Using Machine Learning Methods}

-Detection of MCI in older adults using innovative machine learning approaches has received attention in the research community~\citep{S2_1_24-IADL_2020}.
-It is known that cognitive impairment and dementia adversely affect people's verbal and nonverbal behaviors, memory, cognitive functions, etc. Since the focus of this paper is on the detection of MCI using visual patterns and behaviors expressed in facial videos of older adults using deep machine learning methods, we review the literature on using ML methods for detection of MCI.
-Some researchers have utilized traditional ML approaches to detect MCI or more advanced stages of cognitive impairment such as Alzheimer's disease and dementia even dementia.
-ML methods such as Support Vector Machine (SVM), Decision Tree, PCA+SVM, K-means cluster, hierarchical clustering, and Density-based spatial clusters of applications with noise (DBSCAN)~\citep{S2_1_5-SVM_DTree_2020,S2_1_6-PCA_SVM_RBF_2018,S2_1_7-survey1_2020,S2_1_25-NACC_2023} are the most common algorithms used in this domain.
+Detection of MCI in older adults using innovative machine learning approaches has received great attention in the research community~\citep{S2_1_24-IADL_2020}.
+It is known that cognitive impairment and dementia adversely affect people's verbal and nonverbal behaviors, memory, cognitive functions, etc. Since the focus of this paper is on the detection of MCI using nonverbal visual patterns and behaviors expressed in facial videos of older adults using deep machine learning methods, we review the literature on using ML methods for the detection of MCI.
+Some researchers have utilized traditional ML approaches to detect MCI or more advanced stages of cognitive impairment such as Alzheimer's disease and dementia.
+ML methods such as Support Vector Machines (SVM), Decision Trees, PCA+SVM, K-means cluster, hierarchical clustering, and Density-based spatial clusters of applications with noise (DBSCAN)~\citep{S2_1_6-PCA_SVM_RBF_2018,S2_1_5-SVM_DTree_2020,S2_1_7-survey1_2020,S2_1_25-NACC_2023,S2_1_33-CNN-SVM-MRI_2023} are the most common algorithms used in this domain.